 Pathway 3 - Focused GCSE programme - designed for a student who need a more vocational based curriculum.
-These students attend Study Skills and Employability lessons and then select two option subjects of their choice.
+These students attend Intervention sessions and have Employability for Life lessons.
+Students in Year 9 study three options subjects, students in Years 10 and 11 study two.

-All students study:
+All students' study: